maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/05-API-queries-in-OpenRefine.md

 ![Screenshot of OpenRefine](../assets/img/OR_Fetch_URL.png)

 We will be using the data in File1.xlsx.
-The column named 'ISBN' contains ISBN numbers we can use to search the VOyager API.
+The column named 'ISBN' contains ISBNs we can use to search the Voyager API.
 We can request the catalog data about the resource and add that data to our Excel file.

 >## Let's fetch data from Voyager
 >